neillturner/kitchen-ansible/provisioner_options.md

 # Provisioner Options

+## Ansible Install Options

+Kitchen-ansible is very flexible in how it installs ansible:

+It installs it in the following order:

+* if require_ansible_omnibus is set to true

+  Installs using the omnibus_ansible script specified in the ansible_omnibus_url parameter and passes the ansible_version if specied as -v option.

+* If require_ansible_source is set to true

+  Install require packages and download the ansible source from github from  master or from a branch specified in the parameter install_source_rev.

+* if require_pip is set to true

+  Install require packages and then installs ansible using the python pip command with ansible version if specified.

+* if require_ansible_repo is set to true (the default)

+  Installs from the operation system repository with the ansible version that is in the particular repository and will use the ansible_version in the package name where appropriate.

 kitchen-ansible runs the ansible playbook command http://linux.die.net/man/1/ansible-playbook with options from parameters in the kitchen.yml file:

 key | default value | Notes